rkivema/rahma-portfolio/index.md

 <div style="text-align: justify">
     <strong>Objective:</strong>
         <br>
-        Using the DVDRental dataset, there are several questions as attached on the slide below and the results of the analysis using SQL Query on the PostgreSQL software
+        Using the DVDRental dataset, there are several questions as attached on the slide below and the results of the analysis using SQL Query on the PostgreSQL software.
+(Detail presentation in Canva link)
         <br>
     <br>
 <center>